-These guidelines expand on the Mental Health Commission's (Commission) pilot Youth Transitional Housing & Support Program (YTH&SP) (Program) model of service and provide an outline of the processes of the YTH&SP service model.
-The Commission in collaboration with the Program Coordinator and Psychosocial Support Package Providers (Provider) have developed these guidelines with the intention of guiding stakeholders in the parameters of the Program, providing clarity on what the YTH&SP can provide and informing individuals, families and carers on what to expect when participating in the Program.
+These guidelines expand on the Mental Health Commission's (Commission) Pilot Youth Psychosocial Support Packages (YPSP) program (Program) model of service and provide an outline of the processes of the YPSP service model.
+The Commission in collaboration with the Program Coordinator and Psychosocial Support Package Providers (Providers) developed these guidelines with the intention of guiding stakeholders in the parameters of the pilot program, providing clarity on what the YPSP can provide and informing individuals, families and carers on what to expect when they participate in the Program.

-The Program is recovery focussed and transitional for young people aged 16-24 for up to three years, or less if the young person reaches the age of 25 before they have been in the program for three years.
-As individuals become increasingly independent and build their capacity, the various stakeholders, (e.g., Health Service Providers (where relevant), service providers, family, carer, significant others) will work together to support the individual to source alternative supports where appropriate.
+The expectation is that the program is recovery focussed and transitional for young people aged 16-24 and as individuals become increasingly independent and build their capacity, the various stakeholders, (e.g., Health Service Provider's (where relevant), service providers, family, carers, significant others) will work together to support the individual to source alternative supports where appropriate.